core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Max-Message-Size Option is indicated with a value that is greater than 1152 (in the same or a different CSM message), the Block-wise Transfer Option also indicates support for BERT (see {{bert}}).
-Subsequently, if the Max-Message-Size Option is indicated with a value equal or less than 1152, BERT support is no longer indicated.
+Subsequently, if the Max-Message-Size Option is indicated with a value equal to or less than 1152, BERT support is no longer indicated.

 ## Ping and Pong Messages {#sec-ping}